Pillar 3 Disclosure

 The Firm currently sets the variable remuneration of its staff in a manner which takes into account a number of criteria, including staff and Firm performance.
 As permitted for firms falling within proportionality level 3, the Firm takes into account the specific nature of its own activities (including the fee based nature of its revenues) in conducting any ex-ante risk adjustments to awards of variable remuneration and, given the nature of its business, has dis-applied the requirement under the remuneration code to make ex-post risk adjustments.

 The Firm only has one "business area", namely its investment management business.
-All of the Firm's Code Staff fall into the "senior management" category of Code Staff pursuant to BIPRU 11.5.18R (7) (disclosure requirement).
+All of the Firm's Code Staff fall into the either the senior management, Risk Taker or Control Function category of Code Staff pursuant to BIPRU 11.5.18R (7) (disclosure requirement).

 The remuneration payable to the Firm’s Code Staff in respect of any accounting period is determined at the time the accounts for that period are finalised.
 The aggregate remuneration awarded to the Firm's Code Staff during the financial year end on the Firm’s account reference date has been disclosed in the Firm’s accounts.